 So, basically, right now, American and Canadian passport-holders can travel visa-free within Europe and the Schengen Zone for 90 days.
 All you need is a plane ticket and a valid passport.
 However, that’s changing.

-Starting in 2021, you’ll need to apply and be approved for an ETIAS visa waiver before traveling to anywhere in the Schengen Zone.
+Starting sometime in 2025, you’ll need to apply and be approved for an ETIAS visa waiver before traveling to anywhere in the Schengen Zone.
 Technically, the ETIAS visa waiver isn’t a visa—it’s a waiver that’ll give you the okay to travel to Europe visa-less (as you do now).

 And remind me which European countries are included in the Schengen Zone?

 The Schengen Zone is a group of 26 countries in the EU: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.